 What kind of activities do I have to participate in to qualify for ‘Support for the Cuban People Travel?’

-An early press release issued by the Treasury Department, and the official regulations of the Federal Register state that the following are acceptable options which will help you meet your overall trip requirements:
+According to the Treasury Department, and the official regulations of the Federal Register, the following are acceptable options which will help you meet your overall trip requirements:

 - Casa particular – Renting a room in a private residence.